tphippen/RepData_PeerAssessment1/PA1_template.md

 ## 61      Friday 2012-11-30        100
 ```

-A brief examination of the the dailyNAs data frame revealed that each date
+A brief examination of the the dailyNAs data frame (above) revealed that each
-either has all missing values (100%) or no missing values (0%).
-Out of the 61
+date has either all missing values (100%) or no missing values (0%).
-dates, there are 8 dates for which all of the values are missing.
+Out of the 61 dates, there are 8 dates for which all of the values are missing.
 Two of these dates fall on a Monday, two on a Friday, and one each on Wednesday,
-Thursday, Saturday, and, Sunday.
-Based on this data, the following imputation
+Thursday,Saturday, and, Sunday.
+Based on these results, the following imputation
 strategy was devised:

-For each five-minute interval, the missing value will be replaced with the mean
+If the number of steps for a five-minute interval is missing, the imputed value
-of the five-minute interval for that particular day (e.g. if the missing value
+will be the mean of the five-minute interval for that particular day (e.g. if
-occurs at interval 4 on a Sunday, it will be replaced with the missing
+the missing value occurs at interval 4 on a Sunday,the imputed value will be the
-value with the mean number of steps for interval 4's that occur on Sundays).
+mean number of steps for interval 4's that occurred on Sundays).

-The first step in the imputation process is generation of values that can be
+The first step in the imputation process was to generate values that could be
 used for imputation.
-For each day of the week, the steps were counted for 288
+It was noted that for each day of the week, the steps were
-five-minute intervals.
-It is therefore necessary to generate means for the 288
+counted for 288 five-minute intervals.
+It was therefore necessary to generate
-intervals that occured on Sundays, the 288 intervals that occured on Mondays,
+means for the 288 intervals that occured on Sundays, the 288 intervals that
-etc. Therefore 288 * 7 = 2016 means will be generated.
-Note, although there are
+occured on Mondays,etc. Therefore 288 * 7 = 2016 means were generated.
+Note,
-no missing Tuesday values, mean values for Tuesday intervals will still be
+although there are no missing Tuesday values, mean values for Tuesday intervals
-calculated.
+were still calculated.

 ```r